Matheus-IT/data_exploration/README.md

-# numpy_examples
+# Data science examples
-Some examples to learn more about numpy
+Some examples to learn more about data science